aliyun/terraform-provider-alicloud/website/docs/r/nas_mount_target.html.markdown

 Provides a NAS Mount Target resource.
 For information about NAS Mount Target and how to use it, see [Manage NAS Mount Targets](https://www.alibabacloud.com/help/en/doc-detail/27531.htm).

--> NOTE: Available in v1.34.0+.
+-> **NOTE**: Available in v1.34.0+.

--> NOTE: Currently this resource support create a mount point in a classic network only when current region is China mainland regions.
+-> **NOTE**: Currently this resource support create a mount point in a classic network only when current region is China mainland regions.

--> NOTE: You must grant NAS with specific RAM permissions when creating a classic mount targets, and it only can be achieved by creating a classic mount target mannually.
+-> **NOTE**: You must grant NAS with specific RAM permissions when creating a classic mount targets, and it only can be achieved by creating a classic mount target mannually.
 See [Add a mount point](https://www.alibabacloud.com/help/doc-detail/60431.htm) and [Why do I need RAM permissions to create a mount point in a classic network](https://www.alibabacloud.com/help/faq-detail/42176.htm).